 This code initializes the camera, captures image frames, and processes them with the same logic as

-Since my Raspberry Pi Zero W isn't connected to a monitor, instead of displaying locally, I'm streaming the output as MJPEG over HTTP to another computer.
+Since my Raspberry Pi Zero W (paid link) isn't connected to a monitor, instead of displaying locally, I'm streaming the output as MJPEG over HTTP to another computer.

 def handleContourMjpeg(self): import cv2 import numpy as np width, height, blur, sigma = 640, 480, 2, 0.33 self.mjpegBegin() with PiCamera() as camera: camera.resolution = (width, height) bgr = np.empty((int(width * height * 3),), dtype=np.uint8) for x in camera.capture_continuous(bgr, format='bgr'): image = bgr.reshape((height, width, 3)) image = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY) image = cv2.GaussianBlur(image, (3, 3), 0) v = np.median(image) lower = int(max(0, (1.0 - sigma) * v)) upper = int(min(255, (1.0 + sigma) * v)) image = cv2.Canny(image, lower, upper) self.wfile.write(cv2.imencode('.jpg', image)) self.mjpegEndFrame()